KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 The same is not true for ML-EM: one should not smooth the measured projections, since that would destroy the Poisson nature.
 Instead, the images are often smoothed afterwards.
 Another approach is to stop the iterations before convergence.
 ML-EM has the remarkable feature that low frequencies converge faster than high ones, so stopping early has an effect similar to low-pass filtering.

-Finally, one can go back to the basics, and in particular to the Bayesian expression ([71](#eq:jnpost)).
+Finally, one can go back to the basics, and in particular to the Bayesian expression [](#eq:jnpost).
 Instead of ignoring the prior, one can try and define some prior probability function that encourages smooth solutions.
 This leads to maximum-a-posteriori (MAP) algorithm.
 The algorithms can be very powerful, but they also have many parameters and tuning them is a delicate task.

 Although regularized (smoothed) images look much nicer than the original ones, they do not contain more information.
 In fact, they contain less information, since low-pass filtering kills high-frequency information and adds nothing instead!
 Deleting high spatial frequencies results in poorer resolution (wider point spread function), so excessive smoothing is ill advised if you hope to see small structures in the image.